Dr.SREEKANTH THOTA

 • Structure-property relationship studies of 3-acyl-substituted furans: The serendipitous identification and characterization of a new non-classical hydrogen bond donor moiety

-Daniel A. Rodrigues, Pedro de Sena M. Pinheiro, Fernanda S. Sagrillo, Maria Clara R. Freitas, Marina A. Alves, Sreekanth Thota, Luzineide W. Tinoco, Alvicler Magalhães, Carlos M. R. Sant’Anna, and Carlos A. M. Fraga
+Daniel A. Rodrigues, Pedro de Sena M. Pinheiro, Fernanda S. Sagrillo, Maria Clara R. Freitas, Marina A. Alves, Sreekanth Thota, Luzineide W. Tinoco, Alvicler Magalhães, Carlos M. R. Sant’Anna, Carlos A. M. Fraga

 A serendipitous identification and characterization of a new non-classical hydrogen bond donor moiety found in N-acylhydrazones containing 3-acyl-substituted furan subunit is presented.